Article 9F.

 § 143-151.46.
 North Carolina Home Inspector Licensure Board established; members; terms; vacancies.

 (a) Membership. - The North Carolina Home Inspector Licensure Board is established in the Department of Insurance.
-The Board shall be composed of the Commissioner of Insurance or the Commissioner's designee and seven additional members appointed as follows:
+The Board shall be composed of the State Fire Marshal or the State Fire Marshal's designee and seven additional members appointed as follows:

 (1) A public member who is not actively engaged in one of the professional categories in subdivisions (2) through (4) of this subsection, appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives.